simeononsecurity/simeononsecurity.ch/content/articles/secure-python-coding-insecure-functions/index.en.md

 ## Conclusion

-Python's vast ecosystem empowers developers to create powerful and feature-rich applications.
+Python's vast ecosystem helps developers to create powerful and feature-rich applications.
 However, using certain functions recklessly can introduce security vulnerabilities and compromise the integrity of your code.
 By following best practices and opting for safer alternatives, developers can build more secure and reliable software.

 ______